 4. Learn a Diverse Range of Skills

-By completing a TAFE course such as the Support (Ageing, Home and Community) (CHC33015), Certificate III in Pathology Collection (HLT37215) or the Certificate IV in Allied Health Assistance (HLT43015), you’ll learn a number of important skills such as referencing, basic infection control, human biology, and research and exam techniques.
+By completing a TAFE course such as the Certificate III in Individual Support (Ageing, Home and Community) (CHC33015), Certificate III in Pathology Collection (HLT37215) or the Certificate IV in Allied Health Assistance (HLT43015), you’ll learn a number of important skills such as referencing, basic infection control, human biology, and research and exam techniques.
 This can be a great first step in your career, giving you the experience needed to further your study with a Diploma of Nursing (HLT54115).

 As you gain different levels of qualification, you’ll continually progress in your career.
 You might start off as an Assistant in Nursing, working under the supervision of a Registered Nurse.
 As you gain more experience, you could become an Enrolled Nurse, a Registered Nurse, or a Nurse Practitioner.
 On the other hand, you might aim towards becoming a Nurse Manager or Nurse Educator.
 Simply put, there are many paths to choose from.